Saghen/blink.cmp/README.md

       force_version = nil,
       -- When downloading a prebuilt binary, force the downloader to use this system triple.
 If this is unset -- then the downloader will attempt to infer the system triple from `jit.os` and `jit.arch`.
-      --
+      -- For old glibc (>= 2.17), set this to `x86_64-unknown-linux-gnu-legacy` or `aarch64-unknown-linux-gnu-legacy`
+      -- Check the latest release for all available system triples --
       -- Beware that if the FFI ABI changes while tracking main then this may result in blink breaking. force_system_triple = nil,